GoogleCloudPlatform/functions-framework/README.md

 When the container receives an ingress request, the framework must invoke the developer's function by passing an object corresponding to a [CloudEvents type](https://github.com/cloudevents/spec/blob/master/spec.md).
 This object does not expose HTTP semantics to the developer's function.
 The framework must handle unmarshalling HTTP requests into the CloudEvents object that is passed to the developer's function, and should support both [binary and structured content modes](https://github.com/cloudevents/spec/blob/master/http-protocol-binding.md#3-http-message-mapping) for incoming HTTP CloudEvent requests.

+The developer's function must either explicitly or implicitly signal that it has completed performing useful work.
+The function may explicitly signal this condition by explicitly returning.
+The function may implicitly signal this condition by simply evaluating until it reaches the end of the function's code block.

 ### Legacy Events (Signature Type: `event`)

 The Functions Framework **may** support signature type `events`.
 This signature supports non-CloudEvent style events.
 Your function have must use the following signature: